 Taking a quick spin around the hardware, the V60 covers the basics and then some.
 The front glass is almost perfectly flat and features only the slightest curve where it tucks into the metal frame.
 The rear glass is much more rounded along the edges.
 You’ve got separate volume buttons on the left edge, as well as a dedicated Google Assistant button.
 The screen lock / power key is on the right edge.
 All four keys offer perfect travel and feedback.
 The combo SIM / microSD card tray is on top, and the USB-C port, 3.5mm headphone jack, and downward-firing speaker are all positioned on the bottom edge.

 If there’s one final thing about the hardware that I appreciate, it is the camera module.
 Rather than paste a big ugly square onto the rear panel, LG kept its horizontal line of lenses running from side-to-side.
 Where the cameras were flush on the V40 and V50, the module is raised slightly on the V60.
-It comes across as far more tasteful and elegant than blemishes on the backs of the S20, iPhone 11, P40, and Pixel 4.
+It comes across as far more tasteful and elegant than blemishes on the backs of many of its rivals.

 Last, the phone is rated IP68 for protection against water and dirt.